andrewjpoole/andrewjpoole.github.io/_posts/2018-7-17-software-and-music.md

 What I'm not sure about is whether the Lego gave me that creativity or just gave expression to it.
 My son likes Lego but not in the same way I loved it.
 I see a similar thing with children who love Minecraft.

 Anyway, back to music.
-Music is obviously a creative thing, although slavishly learning piano pieces for an exam is certainly not fun.
+Music is obviously a hugely creative thing, although slavishly learning piano pieces for an exam is certainly not fun.
 I learnt trumpet classically to the point where I could read music by sight fairly well, even transposing into different keys, but I was so frustrated that I couldn't improvise to save my life!
 I always longed to be able to improvise!
 I certainly enjoyed playing music in a group where the sheet music was the key to transforming a set of individual solo efforts into something that was more than the sum of the parts.
 That was definitely still a creative thing, but different to creating something from scratch.
 Similar to building the official Lego models.

 ### Personal software development practice and personally playing an instrument